olegakbarov/tape/README.md

 ### Development

 To start working in development mode you got to have and `boot`, and `electron` installed on your machine.
-This tutorial doesn't assume you use any particular text editor, so if you use Vim or Emacs and looking for advanced REPL features YMMV.
+You also need to run `npm i` to get JavaScript some dependencies.

 In first tab run: